iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Create StorageClass for Each Cluster

 When deploying more than one IOMesh cluster, you must create a separate StorageClass for each cluster, rather than using the default StorageClass `iomesh-csi-driver`.
-For details, refer to the following and [Create Custom StorageClass](https://docs.iomesh.com/deploy-iomesh-cluster/setup-iomesh).
+For details, refer to the following and [Create StorageClass](../volume-operations/create-storageclass.md).

 |Field| Description|
 |---|---|